-Writing the line $\ell$ as an homogeneous 3-vector makes apparent the duality between points and lines in plane projective geometry - points and lines cannot be distinguished from Equation (2.24).
+Writing the line l as an homogeneous 3-vector makes apparent the duality between points and lines in plane projective geometry - points and lines cannot be distinguished from Equation (2.24).
 It is in fact possible for any result derived for points to be applied to lines and vice versa; this will for example be used in Section 2.6 when introducing the crossratio.

-Another example is the calculation of the intersection P of two lines $\ell_1$ and $\ell_2$ .
-This is the dual problem to finding the line through two points in Equation (2.25), and the intersection of the two lines is therefore given by transformation.
-If A describes the transformation from one plane $\Pi$ onto a second plane $\Pi'$ , i. e. a point x is transformed into another point x' as
+Another example is the calculation of the intersection P of two lines l_1 and l_2 .
+This is the dual problem to finding the line through two points in Equation (2.25), and the intersection of the two lines is therefore given by

-$$\mathbf{P} = \boldsymbol{\ell}1 \times \boldsymbol{\ell}2. \tag{2.26}$$ so is the transformation from a line $\ell$ on $\Pi$ onto a line $\ell'$ on Pi' given by the inverse of its transpose $\mathbf{A}^{-\mathsf{T}}$ , it is
+$$\mathbf{P} = \boldsymbol{\ell}1 \times \boldsymbol{\ell}2. \tag{2.26}$$ so is the transformation from a line l on Π onto a line l' on Pi' given by the inverse of its transpose $\mathbf{A}^{-\mathsf{T}}$, it is

-It should, however, be noted that, although the structure is the same for both points and lines, this is not necessarily the case for the individual parameters of a as can be seen from
+It should, however, be noted that, although the structure is the same for both points and lines, this is not necessarily the case for the individual parameters of a transformation.
+If A describes the transformation from one plane Π onto a second plane Π' , i.e. a point x is transformed into another point x' as as can be seen from